|Sponsor this Chart|

 Okie-Tex Star Party

-It's the astronomer's forecast.
-At a glance, it shows when it will be cloudy or clear for up to the next two days.
+Created by Attilla Danko, it's the astronomer's forecast.
+At a glance, it shows when it will be cloudy or clear for the next few days.
 It's a prediction of when Okie-Tex Star Party, OK, will have good weather for astronomical observing.

-So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Okie-Tex Star Party and the surroundings out to about 10 miles.
+So, Attilla Danko wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Okie-Tex Star Party and the surroundings out to about 10 miles.

 It's always wise to click on a colored block for the hour you want to observe and see if your location is close to a cloud edge.